AkatQuas/simple-argv-parser/README.md

 node [js_file] --var1 value1 --var2=value2 -var3 value3 ------var4 value4
 ```

-Just like the usage of shell commands, and the variable name can be started with any number of hyphens ( at least one, for sure).
+Just like the usage of shell commands, and the variable name can be started with any number of hyphens ( at least one, for sure, otherwise it's regarded as a value).

-**NOTE**: All the values are parsed as a string.
+**NOTE**: All the values are parsed as a ring.

 >  Weakness
 >